 The school acknowledges the need to continually maintain, update and develop its resources and to make progress towards consistent, compatible computer systems by investing in resources that will effectively deliver the objectives of the National Curriculum and support the use of IT, computer science and digital literacy across the school.
-Teachers are required to inform the Computing subject leader of any faults as soon as they are noticed.
+Teachers are required to inform the school technician of any faults as soon as they are noticed.

 Resources are all mobile so they can be used flexibly across the school.

 A service level agreement with Cambridgeshire ICT services is currently in place to help support the subject leader to fulfill this role both in hardware & software.

 Computing network infrastructure and equipment has been sited so that:

-- Every teacher has a laptop which connects to the school network and an interactive whiteboard or digital screen with sound and video facilities. - KS1 have 6 netbooks per class room. - Each KS2 classroom has an allocated laptop which pupils and TAs may use (totaling 8 laptops) - There is a mobile laptop trolley of 16 laptops with an additional 4 laptops which can be booked by all classes from EYFS to Y6 - There are 6 iPads and 2 iPad minis available to use throughout the school - EYFS teachers each have an iPad mini for recording and monitoring progress (2 further iPad minis) - Each member of SLT have an iPad for recording and monitoring (3 further iPads) - Internet access is available in all areas of the school - Each class in KS2 has an allocated slot one afternoon per week for using the laptop trolley for teaching Computing as a discrete subject - Pupils may use IT and computing independently, in pairs, alongside a TA or in a group with a teacher. - The school has a computing technician who is in school fortnightly on a Monday.
+- Every teacher has a laptop which connects to the school network and an interactive whiteboard - Every teacher has an class IPAD. - There is a mobile lpad trolley containing 15 lpads predominately used by KS1 - Key stage 1 classes each have 4 IPADs to support children's learning - Key stage 2 have 6 kindle fires per class for use of the AR programme. - There are two mobile trolley containing 15 google chrome books one each for Years 4 and 6 - There are two trollies of 30 chromebooks one for Upper Key Stage 2 and one for Lower Key Stage 2 - EYFS staff each have an iPad for recording and monitoring progress via tapestry - Each member of SLT have an iPad for recording and monitoring - Internet access is available in all areas of the school - Pupils may use IT and computing independently, in pairs, alongside a TA or in a group with a teacher.

+The school has a computing technician who is in school fortnightly on a Monday.